 Baptism Registration Form and Baptism Sponsor Certificate must be returned to the parish office 10 days prior to baptism.

 Baptismal Gowns for infants (the white garment which they receive during the ceremony: ("See in this white garment the outward sign of your Christian dignity") are sewn by members of St. Julie's.
 To learn more about this ministry, click here.

 Adults who desire to be baptized are entered into an individualized preparation program known as the Rite of Christian Initiation of Adults (R.C.I.A).
 Contact the office for more information.

-For schedule, click here.
-To schedule an appointment, please call the office.
+Reconciliation is held at the Church on Saturday, between 4:00 and 4:30 in the Church Library.
+For special schedules, click here.
+To schedule an individual appointment, please call the office.

 First Reconciliation is celebrated in January for our Second Grade PSR students.